 “Smaller players find it harder to compete with government payments systems such as UPI,” explains Lemmens.
 UPI, or Unified Payments Interface, is an instant payments system, also available as an app, which was developed in India in order to facilitate bank transactions.

 In addition, the leading Chinese players are actively building stakes in other Asian payments companies, in order to be able to serve both Chinese and non-Chinese customers.

 The new growth opportunity within the fintech sector will come from B2B players or enablers.
 They include all the players that provide tools or infrastructure – be it software, payments terminals or cybersecurity services – to digital payments companies.
-Because the fintech market is growing so fast and depends on these players for basic tools, such B2B players are not affected by the macro climate, believes Van Oerle.
+Because the fintech market is growing so fast and depends on these players for basic tools, such B2B players are not affected by the macro climate, believes Lemmens.
 “They tend to be recession-proof, because their customer base cannot afford to delay investments any longer.”

 Such ecosystem enablers serve banks, insurance companies and asset management companies, as well as fintech companies that are new arrivals to the market.
 This is driving M&A between such enablers and larger financial players.